We hope you enjoy perusing our inspired offerings

 About the Author(s)

 Cory Trépanier's art has been featured in media around the globe, and his film documentaries have been broadcast internationally.
 Canadian Geographic named Trépanier one of Canada's Top 100 Living Explorers.
-He is a fellow of the Royal Canadian Geographical Society and a member of The Explorers Club, which presented him with the Canadian chapter’s highest award, the Stefansson Medal.
+He was a fellow of the Royal Canadian Geographical Society and a member of The Explorers Club, which presented him with the Canadian chapter’s highest award, the Stefansson Medal.
 Through his unique vision, expressed through art, films, public speaking, and online media, Cory hopes to inspire others with our planet’s natural wonders.
-He lives in Caledon, Ontario.
+He lived in Caledon, Ontario until his passing on November 5, 2021.

 Todd Wilkinson is a journalist, author, and the founder of Mountain Journal.
 His work has appeared in National Geographic, Christian Science Monitor, and the Washington Post, and his books include Science Under Siege: The Politicians’ War on Nature and Truth; Last Stand: Ted Turner’s Quest to Save a Troubled Planet; and Grizzlies of Pilgrim Creek: An Intimate Portrait of 399, the Most Famous Bear of Greater Yellowstone.
 Todd lives in Bozeman, Montana.